|2019 APPLICATION PACKET (CLICK HERE)

 Charlevoix County staff will not tell a municipality what they can "safely move forward" with prior to the final approval from the Board of Commissioners.

 You will be notified only as you have indicated ON YOUR APPLICATION.
 The persons, phones, email and physical addresses listed on your application will be the means by which you are contacted by administration.
 This includes any possible question regarding your application, your approval or partial approval of the application, as well contract communications.
 Please complete this information accurately and completely!
 We will NOT be recreating emails and resending contracts to various members of your municipality in upcoming years.
 If the person receiving the email as indicated on your application is not responsible and does not follow through with the signatory process of the contracts, it will not be the responsibility of administration to correct it on our end.
 If your municipality or persons representing it fails to follow through with the contract process "on your end", your appropriations may be forfeited.
 CONTRACTS WILL BE EMAILED AS INDICATED ON YOUR APPLICATION ONLY, PLEASE CHOOSE APPROPRIATELY.

 The application may be changed and/or updated annually.
-The new application will be attached to this section of the webpage once approved for the upcoming season, generally the first part of September.
 PLEASE do not use previous years application for current submissions.